-In my previous post on how I plan my year out, I mentioned that I do a virtual spring clean up of all my files and programs.
-This is something that I not only do annually, but quarterly.
+I do a virtual spring clean up of all my files and programs throughout the year.
+I try to do it once or twice a year minimum to keep my files in tip top shape.
 Because I do this so often it’s not stressful or a huge project, it actually can get done really fast once you’ve got a system down.

 WHERE I DO MY VIRTUAL CLEAN UP